Mrs. Clinton Walker House

-Mrs. Clinton Walker House, also known as Cabin on the Rocks, is located on Carmel Point, near Carmel-by-the-Sea, California.
-The house was designed by Frank Lloyd Wright in 1948 and completed in 1952 for Mrs. Clinton "Della" Walker of Pebble Beach.
-It was listed on the National Register of Historic Places on November 17, 1977.
+Mrs. Clinton Walker House, also known as Cabin on the Rocks, is a beach house located on Carmel Point, near Carmel-by-the-Sea, California.
+Designed by Frank Lloyd Wright in 1948, it was completed in 1952 for Mrs. Clinton "Della" Walker of Pebble Beach.
+The home appeared in the 1959 movie, A Summer Place, and is listed on the National Register of Historic Places.

 History

-In 1918, Willis J. Walker and his wife purchased 216 acre of land in Carmel, which included this lot on the ocean.
-In the 1940s her sister deeded the lot to Della Walker with the condition that she find a noted architect to design a house.
-Della reached out to Frank Lloyd Wright and told him she wanted a house “as durable as the rocks and as transparent as the waves."
+In 1918, Willis J. Walker and his wife purchased 216 acre of land in Carmel-by-the-Sea, a city in Monterey County, California, located on the state's Central Coast.
+In the 1940s Mrs. Walker's sister deeded an oceanfront lot to Della Walker, with the condition that she find a noted architect to design a house.
+Della reached out to Frank Lloyd Wright and told him she wanted a house "as durable as the rocks and as transparent as the waves."

+The home received a National Register of Historic Places designation on November 17, 1977.

 Description

-The house, an example of Wright's organic architecture, is built on a mass of granite boulders, uses the local Carmel-stone, and has a roof the color of the sea that is shaped to resemble a ship.
-It is the only Frank Lloyd Wright house that overlooks the ocean.
+The house is built on a mass of granite boulders, uses the local Carmel-stone, and has a blue-green roof intended to evoke the color of the sea and the shape of a ship.
+An example of Wright's organic architecture, it is his only residential work that overlooks the ocean.

-It has a Usonian design; it was built as a 1,200 ft2, single-story house that incorporates a hexagon concrete floor with 120-degree angles, with three rooms completely open with views of the ocean.
-The low roof was once covered with triangular porcelain panels even though Wright always intended the house to have a copper roof because of the copper restrictions during the Korean War in the 1950s; these were later replaced with copper shingles.
+The 1,200 ft2 single-story home incorporates Usonian design elements.
+Its concrete floor is divided into hexagonal honeycomb-like 120-degree angles, with three rooms completely open with views of the ocean.
+Though Wright always intended the house to be roofed in copper (that would turn blue-green through natural process of verdigris), its low roof was originally covered with triangular blue porcelain panels due to copper restrictions during the Korean War of the early 1950s; these were later replaced with copper shingles.
 The living-dining room is centered around a floor-to-ceiling fireplace with built-in furniture.
-The hexagonal modules of the floor plan gave the appearance of a honeycomb.
-The window frames are painted in Wright's signature "Cherokee Red" color with reverse-stepped glass windows.
+The window frames are painted in Wright's signature "Cherokee Red", with reverse-stepped glass.

 In 1954, Wright said, "The over-all-effect is quiet, and the long white surf lines of the sea seem to join the lines of the house to make a natural melody."
 The grounds were designed by the landscape architect Thomas Church.
-Later, Walker had a studio addition to the master bedroom designed in 1956 by her nephew.
+In 1956, Walker, an artist, asked Wright to design a studio addition to the master bedroom suite.
+Unbuilt at that time, it was subsequently rendered by her nephew, an architect, in 1960.

 A Summer Place

-In the 1959 movie A Summer Place, the characters Ken Jorgenson (Richard Egan) and Sylvia (Dorothy McGuire) have a beach house, which was filmed at the Clinton Walker House.
-In the film, Sylvia tells Molly (Sandra Dee) that Frank Lloyd Wright designed the house, seemingly located on the East Coast near the movie's "Pine Island" location.
+In the 1959 movie A Summer Place, the characters Ken Jorgenson (Richard Egan) and Sylvia (Dorothy McGuire) own a beach house, which was filmed at the Clinton Walker House.
+In the film, Sylvia tells Molly (Sandra Dee) that Frank Lloyd Wright designed the home, seemingly located on the East Coast near the movie's "Pine Island, Maine", location.
 The film shows views of the Walker house's interior, exterior and patio.
 Additional scenes were filmed at a cottage located at Mission Ranch Hotel and Restaurant in Carmel.